 Shifts in species composition and type conversion to nonnative grassland have large-scale implications for ecosystem resilience, regional and local biodiversity, and ecosystem services such as primary production, carbon sequestration, nutrient cycling, pollination, erosion mitigation, and habitat provision (Rundel 2018; Underwood et al. 2018).
 As such, understanding the nuanced effects of fire recurrence on biodiversity and recovery is necessary for understanding the extent and future trajectories of chaparral type conversion.
 To date, no study has examined these effects at sites that have burned more than three times in the past few decades.
-Additionally, only a handful of studies have focused on the Coast Range of northern California, one of the most frequently burned locations in the whole state.
+Additionally, only a handful of studies have focused on the Coast Range of northern California, which is becoming one of the most frequently burned regions in the state.

-Our study took place in the footprint of the 2020 Hennessy Fire, the largest of the fires composing the LNU Lightning Complex.
-The landscape burned by the Hennessy has a rich fire history: 38% of the Hennessy Fire had burned in the previous 10 years, the highest proportion of any 2020 fire, and more than 50% had burned at least once in the last 20 years (Safford et al. 2022).
-Some areas in the Putah and Cache Creek drainages had burned 6 times since 1985, and up to 4 times in the previous 7 years, which makes these areas among the most frequently burned wildlands in all of California.
+Our study took place in the footprint of the 2020 Hennessy Fire, the largest of the fires comprising the LNU Lightning Complex.
+The landscape burned by the Hennessy had a rich fire history: 38% of the Hennessy Fire had burned in the previous 10 years, the highest proportion of any 2020 fire, and more than 50% had burned at least once in the previous 20 years (Safford et al. 2022).
+Some areas in the Putah and Cache Creek drainages had burned six times since 1985, and up to four times in the previous seven years, which makes these areas among the most frequently burned wildlands in all of California.
 This provides a unique research opportunity, as to this point, no published studies in California have evaluated the impacts of more than three fires on chaparral resilience.

 To better understand when chaparral communities lose resilience to invasion, we asked two primary questions: 1) How does fire frequency affect the diversity and cover of native and non-native species; and 2) What are the consequences of higher burn frequency on shrub seedling establishment and resprouting success?
 Based on results from previous studies, we hypothesized (1) a reduction in species diversity and local richness in areas with more than 2 short interval fires and (2) decreased native shrub regeneration and resprout growth of native shrubs.
 Specifically, we hypothesized higher burn frequency would lead to a reduction in the probability of obligate and facultative seedling regeneration after 2 short interval fires (2a) and a reduction in resprout growth of facultative species after 3 short interval fires (2b).